What turpentine teaches us about artificial intelligence

 Fuel and what we do with it

 Look at the current landscape of image generation tools: Midjourney, Higgsfield, Kimi and the rest.
 Each is a remarkable feat of engineering.
 Each will get you from prompt to output at speeds that would have seemed implausible three years ago.
-They are also largely interchangeable and that interchangeability is not incidental.
+They are also largely interchangeable, and that interchangeability is structural.
 When the AI capability is the product, differentiation becomes nearly impossible.
 The fuel is the same, the track is the same and the lap times are converging.
-There is nothing underneath the capability to distinguish one from another, because nothing was built there first.
+The capability is the entire product, so there is nothing underneath it to distinguish one from another, because nothing was built there first.

 The layer that goes missing